 All this tropical adventure and sensory overload was making us hungry.
 We geared up for one of the resort’s most talked-about features–its food.
 Iguana Lodge offers outstanding international cuisine and local fare.
 The creative meals feature fresh, healthy ingredients, and the cuisine has attracted rave reviews, ranking among the best in all of Costa Rica.

+The breakfasts featured incomparable Costa Rican coffees, considered some of the richest, most aromatic and most flavorful on Earth.
 Then came our Adam & Eve experience.
 A giant tray was brought out from the kitchen, loaded with a cavalcade of local fruit treasures: fresh cut mangoes, papayas, melons, pineapples and bananas.

 Next came entrees like eggs benedict, huevos rancheros with rice & beans, and banana crepes.
 And finally, the sinful homemade pastries.
 Then more delicious coffee.